Fifty Years of Owning the Night: The History of Infrared Imaging

 “With VIIRS, we are establishing a new baseline for nighttime and low-light imagery,” said Warren Flynn, Raytheon’s director of Environmental Sensing.

-Raytheon is now introducing third-generation FLIR technology to the battlefield.
-The Army recently tested third-gen FLIR in its TOW missile launcher.
+Raytheon is now introducing 3rd Gen FLIR technology to the battlefield.
+The Army recently tested 3rd Gen FLIR in its TOW missile launcher.

 The technology promises to bring a new kind of situational awareness to every patrol, said Jeff Miller, vice president of Raytheon’s Combat and Sensing Systems.

-“With third-generation FLIR, our forces will be able to tell – in any weather condition or at night – if the person lurking behind the truck down the road is holding a deadly RPG or just a shovel,” Miller said.
+“With 3rd Gen FLIR, our forces will be able to tell – in any weather condition or at night – if the person lurking behind the truck down the road is holding a deadly RPG or just a shovel,” Miller said.